MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/ilogger.md

 1. Go to the Azure portal and access your Application Insights resource.
 1. Click on the **Logs** section inside Application Insights.
-1. Use Kusto Query Language (KQL) to query ILogger messages, usually stored in the `traces` table.
+1. Use Kusto Query Language (KQL) to query ILogger messages stored in the `traces` table.
     Example Query: `traces | where message contains "YourSearchTerm"`.
 1. Refine your queries to filter ILogger data by severity, time range, or specific message content.